Lp Fourier multipliers on compact Lie groups: Proofs

-At first we construct a suitable pseudo-distance on the group $\G$ in terms of a minimal set of representations.
+is its Peter-Weyl decomposition into irreducible components.
+Here, $1$ denotes the trivial one-dimensional representation.
 For simplicity we assume first that the group is semi-simple, i.e., that the centre $Z(\G)$ of the group $\G$ is trivial.
-Later on we will explain the main modifications for the general situation.
-We now define with $n=\dim\G$
+Later on we will explain the main modifications for the general situation, see Remark \ref{REM:newDelta0}.